jbcodeforce/java-studies/docs/quarkus.md

 quarkus.openshift.expose=true
 ```

-* To add environment variables defined in a config map and injected in the properties do the following:
+* To define environment variables, use config map:

-    * Add a config map with the variable name in the data as key.
+    * Add a config map with the variable name in the data filed as key.
 It follows the environment variable naming convention to overwrite quarkus' property.
 The config map can have multiple variables.

     ```yaml
     apiVersion: v1